 How big do Midas blennies get?
 Reports vary about how large these fish can get–just under 4 inches in some very reputable books (Michael 2001) and ~ 6-inches on some equally reputable websites that specialize in providing marine life for the home aquarium.

 If you want to keep the Midas blenny in your saltwater aquarium, be sure to have a tight-fitting lid or screen because they are prone to jump out and try to surf on your carpet.
 While that may sound cool, it is not.
 Carpet surfing is the #1 cause of surfing-related deaths in marine fish.

 If you are just starting out, you can learn how to set up a saltwater aquarium here.

 Midas bennies are shy fish that need a fair amount of live rock aquascape to feel secure.
 They will perch on the live rock and even hide inside the crevices, peeking out from their hiding spot waiting for a meal to float past.
 One of the most interesting behaviors to watch is when a Midas blenny swims backward to back up into the rock work.
 That trick is worth the price of admission.

 Ecsenius midas is also reef safe and won’t harm your corals or other invertebrates.

 Check out the Midas blenny in the video below–how can you not love that face.

-I see only one major drawback about the Midas blenny; this fish is currently only available as a wild-caught fish.
-Several other blenny species are available from aquaculture companies like ORA Farms and Sustainable Aquatics, but while the Midas blenny has been reported to spawn in captivity, is not yet commercially available.
+Hopefully, you will agree with me, at this point in the article, that Midas blennies are awesome saltwater fish.
+The only drawback I see is that they are currently only available as wild-caught fish.
+Several other blenny species are available from aquaculture companies like ORA Farms and Sustainable Aquatics.
 It’s a shame because there would undoubtedly be a lot of demand for this gorgeous fish.

 - Beginner saltwater fish